open-s4c/dice/doc/design.md

 code of the application.

 ## 5.2.
 How Interposition Works with `LD_PRELOAD`

 The `LD_PRELOAD` environment variable is a mechanism in Unix-like systems that allows users to load shared libraries before others.
 When an application is run, the dynamic linker checks the `LD_PRELOAD` variable and loads any libraries listed in it before the default system libraries.
-This allows Dice to interpose on functions without modifying the application’s code or the system libraries themselves.
+This allows Dice to interpose on functions without modifying the application's code or the system libraries themselves.

 Each interpose module in Dice targets a specific set of functions.
 For example,